 It is not uncommon to see small and mid-size logistics companies struggle with business growth.
-In many cases, these problems are associated with poor lead generation, lack of sales predictability and low sales conversion rates—converting leads into customers.
+In many cases, these problems are associated with poor lead generation, lack of sales predictability, and low sales conversion rates—converting leads into customers.

-In our previous article, we discussed some of the common sales problems these logistics businesses face.
+In our previous article, we discussed some of the common sales problems these logistics companies face.
 In this article, we share marketing and sales strategies they can use to increase sales predictability, consistently produce leads, and convert those leads into customers.

 Let’s discuss them.

-1) Increase Sales Predictability
+1. Increase Sales Predictability

-Having a defined process for sales is the best way grow your business.
+Having a defined process for sales is the best way to grow your business.
 A recent survey by Harvard Business Review shows an 18% difference in revenue growth between companies that defined a formal sales process and companies that didn’t.

-2) Generate Leads Consistently
+2. Generate Leads Consistently

 Inbound Lead Generation

-Inbound lead generation is the strategy of attracting leads by producing and sharing information that draws customers to the company’s website—also known as Inbound Marketing.
+Inbound lead generation is the strategy of attracting leads by producing and sharing information that draws customers to the company’s website—also known as inbound marketing.

 Outbound Lead Generation

-Logistics sales departments can implement outbound lead generation through: Cold Calling, Direct Sales and Events.
+Logistics sales departments can implement outbound lead generation through: cold calling, direct sales, and events.

-3) Increase Sales Conversions
+3. Increase Sales Conversions

-Lead qualification is the process of reviewing, selecting and prioritizing leads that are more likely and ready to do business.
-Not all leads are equal and not all leads are ready to buy which is why it is critical that you are qualifying leads.
+Lead qualification is the process of reviewing, selecting, and prioritizing leads that are more likely and ready to do business.
+Not all leads are equal, and not all leads are ready to buy, which is why it is critical that you are qualifying leads.

 • Industry Type